-I am not a Eurosceptic and never could be, but I don't care for the EU in its present form.
+I am not a Eurosceptic and never could be, but I don't necessarily claim that the EU is perfect in its present form.
 I'm naturally distrustful of centralised bureaucratic power.
 UKIP are right to a point when they talk about wastage and the huge unnecessary costs associated with the EU.
 However, the EU has the potential to do so much for workers rights, Trade Union rights, to promote diversity in a practical way and to find multi-lateral solutions to problems such as immigration and the economy.
-If the EU has a problem, it's one of being unable to make itself fit for purpose.

 Winston Churchill figures prominently on UKIP's current election propaganda.
 UKIP claim to have the "spirit of Churchill", standing seperate from the rest of Europe, firmly resisting the oppressors, refusing to surrender.
 What UKIP fail to realise is that Britain's isolation after 1940 was due to a miltary catastrophe and is no basis on which to plan foreign policy almost 70 years later.